While issuing a server certificate if you receive the following error:

 This could be because of any accidental change majorly in your Intermediate CA (ICA).

-/intermediate/generate/internalendpoint which generates the intermediate CA's CSR along with the private key which only Vault knows in case of
+/intermediate/generate/internalendpoint that generates the intermediate CA's CSR along with the private key which only Vault knows in case of

-internal, the existing ICA gets corrupted due to the change in the private key hence any operation through the ICA fails.
+internal, the existing ICA gets corrupted due to the change in the private key hence any operation through this ICA will fail.

 The only solution is to reconfigure the ICA and then get it signed with the Root CA.